naikvaib/mcp/src/aws-dataprocessing-mcp-server/README.md

 **Important Security Note**: Users should exercise caution when --allow-write and --allow-sensitive-data-access modes are enabled with these broad permissions, as this combination grants significant privileges to the MCP server.
 Only enable these flags when necessary and in trusted environments.

+**Resource Management Limitation**: The DataProcessing MCP Server can only update or delete resources that were originally created through it.
+Resources created by other means cannot be modified or deleted using the DataProcessing MCP Server.

 ## Quickstart